How a financial plan can provide a roadmap to your future success

 5. Estate plan

 Estate planning is something that many people put off because they either do not want to think about death or because they think that they have plenty of time to do it later.
-It is important to understand that the unexpected can happen at any time.
-Estate planning is vital for everyone over 18.
+Unfortunately, if you don’t have a plan in place and are incapacitated, your loved ones may have trouble accessing your accounts to pay your bills for you or finding out important health care information.

-If you do not have a plan in place and are incapacitated, your loved ones may have trouble accessing your accounts to pay your bills for you or finding out important health care information.
 Regardless of your age, you should at least have durable financial and health care powers of attorney in place.
-Comprehensive estate planning may include a number of different documents, including the following:
+Comprehensive estate planning may include several different documents, including the following:

 - Wills